mring33621/crystan/Readme.md

 5. You will need to provide functions to convert between your message objects and the NATS byte[] payloads.

 ## TODO:
-1. High-level level parts need better NATS configuration than overriding the *getOptions* method.
+1. High-level level parts should support a file-based NATS connection configuration.
-2. What to really do with high-level server performSideWork() method?
+2. What to do with high-level server performSideWork() method?
+3. Fix integration tests to run under Linux.
+Currently, they only run under Windows.
-3. Add support for [Fury](https://fury.apache.org/) or other message formats.
+4. Add support for [Fury](https://fury.apache.org/) or other message formats.

 License: [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt)